Cafone becomes 22nd Hawkeye named to the squad

 Iowa 2, Ohio State 1 Sunday, Sept.
 30, 2012

-Tracey Griesbaum enters her 13th season as head coach at the University of Iowa in 2012.
-She has led the Hawkeyes to three Big Ten Tournament Championships (2006, 2007, 2008), one regular season Big Ten Championship, five NCAA Tournament appearances and the 2008 NCAA Final Four.
-Under Griesbaum, Iowa has earned 16 national All-America honors, 45 regional All-America honors, 44 All-Big Ten selections, three Big Ten Defensive Player of the Year awards and two Big Ten Freshman of the Year awards.
-She was a two-time national All-American at West Chester University and was also a six-year member of the U.S. National Team.
+Tracey Griesbaum enters her 15th season as head coach at the University of Iowa in 2014.
+She has led the Hawkeyes to three Big Ten Tournament Championships (2006, 2007, 2008), one regular season Big Ten Championship, six NCAA Tournament appearances and the 2008 NCAA Final Four.

 In 2008, Iowa enjoyed its best season under Griesbaum.
 She led the Black and Gold to their third-straight Big Ten Tournament championship.
 Griesbaum also led the Hawkeyes to their 20th NCAA Tournament appearance.
 Iowa defeated Louisville and Michigan State to advance to the NCAA Final Four.
 The Hawkeyes fell to eventual national champion Maryland 2-1 in double overtime and finished the season with an 18-5 record.
 She was later named the 2008 NFHCA West Region Coach of the Year.
 Additionally, Griesbaum was inducted into the West Chester University Athletics Hall of Fame in February.